Amerisleep AS3

 Sleep disorders are significantly more common in people with cerebral palsy than in the general population - studies report sleep problems in 23-40% of children with CP, with similar or higher rates in adults.
 The causes are multiple: spasticity and involuntary movements, pain from orthopedic complications, breathing difficulties (in severe CP), seizures, and difficulty repositioning independently.

-The mattress is one component of a comprehensive sleep approach for cerebral palsy, alongside positioning systems, equipment adaptations, and medical management.
+The mattress is one component of a full sleep approach for cerebral palsy, alongside positioning systems, equipment adaptations, and medical management.
 This guide focuses on the mattress component and the principles used in occupational therapy sleep positioning for CP.

 Pros and Cons